 The big news here is two-fold - Units/Models will have unique Move distances, and some big units will get slower as they take damage.
 While that will have dramatic impact on how the game is played, functionally, this seems largely unchanged.

 Running is now part of Movement, where you simply roll a d6 and add it to your total when "Advancing."
-This is different for some units, with things like Flyers and Jetbikes adding 2d6" or a flat 20" when they Advcance.
+This is different for some units, with things like Flyers and Jetbikes adding 2d6" or a flat 6" or 20" (etc) when they Advance.

-You still can't Shoot after Advancing (unless your rules state otherwise)
+You still can't Shoot after Advancing (unless your rules state otherwise, such as Asuryani Battle Focus)

 Also, in the Movement Phase, your units may "Fall Back," out of Combat just by moving away from Enemy units, ending more than 1" from Enemy Units.
 Units that do this can't Advance, Shoot, or Charge in the same turn - but your other units can shoot the unit you just pulled out of Combat from.